0x4c756e61/ZDSM/README.md

 ### Configuration

 You can customize your ZDSM server by editing the following environment variables.
-Please note that as of now, `.env` files are not supported, so you should set these variables directly in your environment.

 - **PORT (Default: 3040):**
   - Set the port on which the ZDSM server will run.